python/cpython/Doc/reference/expressions.rst

 ``floor(x/y) - 1`` [#]_.

-In addition to performing the modulo operation on numbers, the ``%`` operator is also overloaded by string and unicode objects to perform string formatting (also known as interpolation).
-The syntax for string formatting is described in the Python Library Reference, section :ref:`string-formatting`.
+In addition to performing the modulo operation on numbers, the ``%`` operator is also overloaded by string objects to perform string formatting (also known as interpolation).
+The syntax for string formatting is described in the Python Library Reference, section :ref:`old-string-formatting`.

 The floor division operator, the modulo operator, and the :func:`divmod` function are not defined for complex numbers.
 Instead, convert to a